 6) I will find joy wherever possible.

 As an act of resistance, I am taking on a new project.
-Over ninety days, I will post about one thing that brought me joy.
+Over thirty days, I will post about one thing that brought me joy.
 Why is this revolutionary?
 Because the world wants me dead.
 It wants me to give up and despair.
 I will not succumb.
 I will embrace my sadness and be brave.
 I will be visible because that is the only way things will change for those who are to come.
 It is the only way to liberate myself and those that came before.

 Someone once asked me about the water themes in my work.
 My answer: Water is life.
 Trans people are life.
 We are as natural as the oceans, rivers, and rain.
 We are the dusk and the dawn, holy, sacred, and necessary for both day and night.
 You cannot succeed in ridding yourselves of us.
 Your ancestors have tried for centuries and failed.
 No matter what obstacles surround water, it breaks through.
 So too will we.